thetwopct/Responsive-Resizer-Extension-for-Safari/readme.md

 Install
 ============

-This is an unofficial and unsigned Safari extension.
+This is an unofficial and unsigned Safari extension so you need to install it via Develop menu.

 To install:
 - [Download latest version](https://github.com/thetwopct/Responsive-Resizer-Extension-for-Safari/raw/master/ResponsiveResizerSafari.safariextension.zip)